Provide a positive musical experience and encourage participation by balancing and integrating learning with high-energy camp songs and games.

 Today, I would like to introduce you to an accomplished teacher, musician, and guest blogger, Zach VanderGraaff.
 In addition to attending summer camps, Zach served as a camp counselor.
 I have a feeling that his early musical experiences at camps may have played a pivotal role in his choice to become a K-5 music teacher as well.

 Thank you Zach for your insight and expertise.

 8 Reasons to Teach Camp Songs in Music Class

 by Zach VanderGraaff

-In my younger days as a student, I went to camps of various sorts.
-I didn’t go to many compared to some, but one of my personal favorite parts of the camp experience was the camp songs.
+In my younger days as a student, I went to various camps.
+One of my personal favorite parts of the camp experience was the camp songs.

 Turns out I’m not the only one.
 Many music teachers use them in their classrooms.

 You may wonder: